 Acute Promyelocytic Leukemia

-Studies performed in the 1990s demonstrated that overall survival was improved in patients receiving ATRA in addition to chemotherapy (ECOG, AIDA, PETHEMA).
+Studies performed in the 1990s demonstrated that OS rates improved in patients receiving ATRA in addition to chemotherapy.[47,48]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with untreated adult acute myeloid leukemia.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.